-1. Payments Not Approved
+1. Payments Approved

-The APA obtained a copy of the August 23, 2021, meeting minutes for the Township Board.
-Those minutes fail to reflect the Board's approval of any Township expenditures.
-According to the Township, the Board does not meet throughout the year to approve any Township expenditures prior to payment.
+The APA obtained a copy of the September 11, 2020, meeting minutes for the Township Board.
+Those minutes reflected the Board's approval of Township expenditures; however, a listing of the approved claims was not included in the meeting minutes.